-McAfee’s Network Security Platform has advanced threat protection and malware detection.
+Trellix Intrusion Prevention System, formerly McAfee Network Security Platform, has advanced threat protection and malware detection.
 It uses a combination of deep packet inspection (DPI) and threat intelligence to detect unknown attacks, classify threats, and stop attackers in their tracks.

-McAfee has DPI capabilities that provide visibility into data packets for more granular control over network traffic, which enables you to block malicious content before it reaches end users.
-The platform also provides security analytics that helps you identify vulnerabilities across your network infrastructure, so you can quickly patch them before hackers exploit them.
+Trellix provides visibility into data packets for more granular control over network traffic, which enables you to block malicious content before it reaches end users.
+The platform also provides security analytics that help you identify vulnerabilities across your network infrastructure, so you can quickly patch them before hackers exploit them.

 - Inbound SSL decryption supports Diffie-Hellman (DH) and Elliptic-Curve DH ciphers using an agent-based, shared key solution without impacting sensor performance.

-- With McAfee, inspection of virtual environments is enabled.
+- With Trellix, inspection of virtual environments is enabled.

 - HTTP response decompression support is available.

-- McAfee offers IP defragmentation and TCP stream reassembly.
+- Trellix offers IP defragmentation and TCP stream reassembly.